AI Tools (ChatGPT) FAQ

 Talk about academic integrity early on and why it's important.

-Be transparent about why ChatGPT or AI tools are concerning or exciting to you in the context of your course.
+Be transparent about why AI tools are concerning or exciting to you in the context of your course.

-This is an opportunity to explain how your assignments are structured to help students develop key skills and expertise, and how the use of ChatGPT may disrupt or enhance this process or help or hinder students in the short-term and long-term.
+This is an opportunity to explain how your assignments are structured to help students develop key skills and expertise, and how the use of AI may disrupt or enhance this process, either helping or hindering student development in the short and long term.
 Articulate for your students the inherent inequities that arise when some students are generating their own work for the class, while others are automating that labor.
 Being transparent about the purpose of your policies around academic integrity and assignment guidelines helps students understand why they are beneficial, rather than arbitrary.

-Give students multiple opportunities or means to ask questions about ChatGPT and academic integrity.
+Give students multiple opportunities or means to ask questions about academic integrity.

-Starting from the perspective that students do not want to cheat, allow students to ask questions about academic integrity and ChatGPT without judgment.
-This can be as simple as inviting questions using any of the above approaches, and by encouraging students to contact you outside of class or during office hours.
+Starting from the perspective that students do not want to cheat, allow students to ask questions about academic integrity and AI tools without judgment.
+This can be as simple as inviting questions using any of the above approaches and by encouraging students to contact you outside of class or in office hours.
 Remind students that it’s better for them to ask you well before an assignment is due than to operate from a place of uncertainty and anxiety as they are trying to complete it.

 Regardless of the technological environment, the first thing to consider in assessment design is always whether what you are having students do aligns with what and how you want them to learn.
 Be transparent with your students about why your assessments are designed to support their learning and help them develop the skills and patterns of thought that they will want to rely on in their future professions.
 Additional structure that illuminates the how of their assessments, like grading criteria, evaluation rubrics, and assignment briefs, will often make it easier for your students to engage in the work than not.